 Robert Sheppard, better known as Bob, is a 61-year-old customer living in Bristol.
-Before arriving at Living Plus, Bob was attacked just a few weeks into lockdown, with someone trying to mug him while he slept inside a triangular sleep pod.
+Before arriving at Places for People Living Plus, Bob was attacked just a few weeks into lockdown, with someone trying to mug him while he slept inside a triangular sleep pod.

 He had no possessions on him at the time but was left bruised and with smashed glasses.
 He said the experience left him feeling “very, very nervous”.
 He was referred to our directly-managed service at Stonebridge Park.
 “I love it there, clean and friendly, I feel safe”

 Having previously sold the Big Issue around Bristol, Bob now performs with his harmonica - “I've noticed a lot about the way people have become kind.
 When you’re homeless it's horrible to beg which is why I play the harmonica now”.

 Tesfu came to live at Salford Foyer as a young homeless Eritrean man escaping persecution, speaking very little English.
 Arriving with very few possessions (other than his cherished begena – a traditional Eritrean musical instrument), Tesfu has worked extremely hard to make a new life for himself.

 Aided by the encouragement and dedication of the team at Salford Foyer, Tesfu has completed ESOL classes, taken part in English and Maths lessons and has worked with external support services to improve his opportunities of securing employment.
 Tesfu's determination to succeed has prepared him to move on to a new chapter in his life.

 Valerie has lived at Laverneo in Sunderland for over twenty years and was one of the first customers to move in when the service opened.